An art exhibit planned before Trump and #MeToo takes on heightened meaning amid social change

 Instead of what would have been our first female president, a womanizing businessman accused of sexual harassment many times over was elected to the highest office in the land.
 The fall of a Hollywood kingpin triggered an avalanche exposing rampant sexual abuse at the highest echelons of media and entertainment.
 A new Supreme Court justice accused of sexual assault may pose a threat to reproductive rights.

 In response, we’ve also seen the rise of the global Women’s March movement and the creation of the Time’s Up Legal Defense Fund to combat sexual harassment, and in November a record number of women won seats in Congress.
-But to call either 2017 or 2018 “The Year of the Woman” would be too jubilant — many would argue we still have a long way to go to reach gender parity — but undoubtedly American women are having a moment.
+Yet to call either 2017 or 2018 “The Year of the Woman” would be too jubilant — many would argue we still have a long way to go to reach gender parity — but undoubtedly American women are having a moment.

 #MeToo, Time’s Up, Harvey Weinstein, Brett Kavanaugh and the rollercoaster Trump Era didn’t exist when Venice artist Kathy Taslitz and painter Deirdre Sullivan-Beeman proposed the all-female exhibit “Life in this Ocean” to the Annenberg Community Beach House over two years ago.
 But now that the work is on display, it’s impossible not to read the exhibition through the lens of #MeToo and Trump Resistance.